Local browser access for AI agents

 No access by default

-The agent sees no tabs until you explicitly share one from the extension popup.
+The agent sees no tabs until you explicitly share a tab or enable all-tabs mode for an isolated profile.

 2